vinh123456789/EzHomeLab/README.md

-A guide to setting up a basic homelab with OpenWRT and Raspberry Pi 5.
+A guide to setting up a basic homelab with OpenWrt and Raspberry Pi 5.